oneneoncoffee/cromebook/README.md

 Chromebooks embody a philosophy that champions collaboration and inclusivity.
 Whether you are collaborating on a document in real-time, seamlessly transitioning between apps, or effortlessly sharing your creations, the Chromebook fosters an environment of codeing.

+Chromebooks can be considered microcomputers due to their small form factor, limited hardware resources, and focus on simplicity and affordability.
+From tape drives to cloud-based storage?
+Chromebooks rely heavily on cloud-based services for storage, productivity applications, and software distribution.
+This approach reduces the need for local storage and computing power, aligning with the concept of microcomputers, which often relied on external storage and minimal onboard processing capabilities.